OADA/formats/packages/formats/README.md

-This TypeScript/JavaScript library exports an async function that resolves to an [Ajv][] instance which is loaded with all the the schemas from this project.
+This TypeScript/JavaScript library exports an async function that resolves to an [Ajv][] instance which is loaded with all the schemas from this project.

 ```ts
 import loadAllFormats from '@oada/formats';